dimkroon/itvx-for-kodi/README.md

 ITVX for Kodi
 =============

-Project for the development of plugin.video.viwx - an addon for [Kodi media center](https://kodi.tv) enabling access to live and video on-demand from ITVX; the web streaming service of British broadcaster ITV.
+Project for the development of plugin.video.viwx - an add-on for [Kodi media center](https://kodi.tv) enabling access to live and video on-demand from ITVX; the web streaming service of British broadcaster ITV.

-This is an unofficial addon.
+This is an unofficial add-on.
 It is not created or endorsed by ITV, nor is the developer in any way associated with ITV.
-The addons just provides access to ITV's web services from Kodi, so the same limitations encountered with a generic web browser also apply to this addon:
+The add-on just provides access to ITV's web services from Kodi, so the same limitations encountered with a generic web browser also apply to this add-on:
   * You can only watch ITVX in the UK.
-  * You need and ITVX account to watch live or VOD content.
+  * You need an ITVX account to watch live or VOD content.

 ## Features

 * Watch the main ITV live channels.
-* Watch the stream only FAST channels.
+* Watch the stream-only FAST channels.
-* All video on-demand offered by ITVX.
-Premium content is of course only available to user with a paid ITVX premium account.
+* Watch all video on-demand offered by ITVX.
+Premium content is of course only available to users with a paid ITVX premium account.
 * Search
 * Play from the start for programmes on the main live channels.
 * Option to hide premium content from listings.
-* Option to show Subtitles on VOD content, with the option to enable/disable colourisation of subtitles.
+* Option to show subtitles on VOD content, with the option to enable/disable colourisation of subtitles.
 * Support for embedded subtitles on live streams.